 Another alternative is to buy binoculars that have an image stabilization feature, designed with sensors to detect movement and compensate for the shaking when handheld.

 The Canon 15×50 IS is one type with this feature but you’ll find these come with a high price tag, though they are described by Dickinson, and other professional users, as worth it.
-I wrote more about these and two other high-end binoculars recommended for stargazing in my article on what to know when choosing binoculars for astronomy.
+I wrote more about these and two other high-end binoculars recommended for stargazing in my article on choosing binoculars for astronomy.

 - NightWatch, a Practical Guide to Viewing the Universe by Terence Dickinson (available at Amazon).
 This book contains sky charts and has a spring binding and so is practical for use on location.